• Facebook

 Chinese herbal medicine

-This substantial and supportive modality, works at all levels to support the body – physically, psychologically and emotionally.
-It is a profound discipline, beyond pure pharmacology, that embraces the whole system, considering all aspects.
+Furthermore, this substantial and supportive modality works at all levels to support the body – physically, psychologically and emotionally.
+It is a profound discipline, beyond pure pharmacology, that holistically embraces the whole system, considering all aspects.

-Modern day lifestyle of time constants have moved CHM into a new era where these formulas are pre-prepared and formed into dried granules or pills and capsules for easier consumption without compromising on efficacy.
+Our modern lifestyle of time constants has moved CHM into a new era in which these formulas are pre prepared and formed into dried granules, pills and capsules for easier dispensing and consumption without compromising on efficacy.

 Read more about our Chinese herbal medicine service here.

-Gua Sha is a technique in TCM practice which involves the repeated movement of scraping a smooth edged implement, commonly these days a ceramic soup spoon, repeatedly over lubricated skin and muscles to encourage the blood to the surface.
-This sub cutaneous blemishing known as ecchymosis, is not capillary rupture as would appear in a bruise.
+Gua sha is a technique that involves the repeated movement of scraping a smooth-edged implement repeatedly over lubricated skin and muscles to encourage the blood to the surface.
+This technique is believed to promote blood circulation, release tension and alleviate muscle pain.

 Cupping